-If you are applying for your child to start secondary in September 2024 and are relocating to the Wokingham Borough from elsewhere in England, you must:
+If you are applying for your child to start school for the first time, transfer from infant to junior school or to start secondary school in September 2025 and are relocating to the Wokingham Borough from elsewhere in England you must:

-- complete the application form from the local authority where you live - send a copy of the official MOD, FCO or GCHQ letter declaring your relocation date and future home address, unit postal address or quartering area address to your home authority by the relevant deadline.
+- complete the application form from the local authority where you live - > send a copy of the official MOD, FCO or GCHQ letter declaring your relocation date and future home address, unit postal address or quartering area address to your home authority by the relevant deadline.
 Your home authority will co-ordinate your application with the local authority for your future address

-If you are applying for your child to start secondary in September 2024 and are relocating to the Wokingham Borough from overseas you can:
+If you are applying for your child to start school for the first time, transfer from infant to junior school or to start secondary school in September 2025 and are relocating to the Wokingham Borough from overseas you can:

-- apply using Wokingham's online application form (paper forms are also available on request) - send a copy of the official MOD, FCO or GCHQ letter declaring your relocation date and future home address, unit postal address or quartering area address to the Admissions Team by the relevant deadline.
+- apply using Wokingham's online application form (paper forms are also available on request) - > send a copy of the official MOD, FCO or GCHQ letter declaring your relocation date and future home address, unit postal address or quartering area address to the Admissions Team by the relevant deadline.